Weak optimal transport with moment constraints: constraint qualification, dual attainment and entropic regularization: Introduction

 \textbf{Contributions} In the present paper, we are interested in WOT problems involving both hard and soft moment constraints.
 By hard constraints, we mean that constraints of the form \eqref{hardmc} will be imposed on the coupling $\pi$ for some function $g$.
 By soft we mean that the overall cost will involve a Marton term of the form $\theta(\int_X f(x,y) \dd \pi_x(y))$ where $\theta$ is convex and has to be thought as a penalization of the moments involving the function $f$.
 To sum up, we aim at studying generalizations of \eqref{mkot} which consist in minimizing

 among the couplings $\pi\in \Pi(\mu, \nu)$ which satisfy the hard moment constraints \eqref{hardmc}.
 We will also consider the entropic regularization of such problems.
 Under quite general assumptions (involving in particular the convexity and some regularity of the WOT term $c(x, \pi_x)$) we will establish dual attainment results.
+It is a classical fact from convex analysis \cite{EkelandTemam} that dual attainment can typically be deduced from some stability of the value of the primal with respect to perturbations of the data (e.g. the marginals) and adequate qualification conditions, such as the Slater condition in convex programming or the celebrated Attouch-Brezis qualification condition \cite{AttouchBrezis} in Banach spaces.
 As in the martingale constraint case, the most delicate point is the existence of Lagrange multipliers for the hard moment constraint \eqref{hardmc}.
 We will identify a qualification of the constraint condition of Slater type which guarantees some form of coercivity in the dual and ultimately leads to uniform a priori bounds and the existence of dual solutions.
 Dual attainment results are detailed in section \ref{sec-attain} in Theorems \ref{existoptpot} and \ref{existoptpoteps} corresponding respectively to the unregularized and regularized situations.
 In the context of martingale optimal transport, we will demonstrate that our qualification of the constraint condition is implied by conditions of nondeneracy and irreducibility which are commonly used in the literature.
 We will also prove in Theorem \ref{thm:stab-irred-support} that irreducibility and nondegeneracy are equivalent to a $W_\infty$ stability criterion for $\mu$ and $\nu$ in the convex order.
 We believe these new connections might be useful for future research in the field.
 We also analyze convergence results in regimes where the entropic parameter vanishes and the penalty on moment constraint increases, our previous results concerning existence and boundedness of the dual variables will also be important in establishing convergence rates.
 Finally, we will use a variant of the SISTA (see \cite{CDGSSista}) hybrid algorithm for numerically solving in dimension one, the Brenier-Strassen problem of Gozlan and Juillet \cite{Gozlan-Juillet} and a family of problems which interpolates between monotone transport and the martingale monotone coupling of Beiglb\"{o}ck and Juillet \cite{BeigJuilletl},\cite{NutzWieselEMOT}, \cite{CCGBeyond}